lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 p yaki.capacity
 ```

-One more thing: let's add cool behaviors on our Restaurant class and play with it.
+- One more thing: let's add cool instance methods on our Restaurant class to handle reservations and opening hours.

 ```ruby
 class Restaurant